40 Habits Doctors Wish You'd Stop After 40

 "Nearly 75 percent of adults in the U.S. walk around in a chronic state of dehydration," says Wayne Anthony, a clean water advocate and founder of WaterFilterdata.org.
 "This leads to fatigue, irritability, lack of productivity, brain fog, elevated heart, muscle damage… you name it."

 In addition to consuming more H2O, Anthony also recommends cutting back on dehydrating liquids.
 Specifically for the over-40 set, he urges decreasing alcohol and caffeine consumption.
 "Replace such beverages with water—even sparkling water if you need something different."

 Going heavy on the salt

 According to the Centers for Disease Control and Prevention (CDC), nearly 90 percent of Americans consume more than the recommended amount of salt.
-"Recommendations are for no more than 2,300 milligrams of salt per day," explains Dr. Garth Graham, a practicing cardiologist in Kansas City, Missouri.
+"Recommendations are for no more than 2,300 milligrams of salt per day," explains Garth Graham, MD, a practicing cardiologist in Kansas City, Missouri.

 Most of the salt you eat comes from packaged and processed foods—so while you don't need to get rid of your salt shaker entirely, it's important to be aware of the sodium content in everything you're buying at the grocery store.

 Of the 7,000 waking hours you have each year, very few of them are spent in the doctor's office.
 So, it's really the people you spend the most time with who influence your health for better or for worse.